-Trouble with balance (for example, struggling to put on your pants or socks while you’re standing)
+- Trouble with balance (for example, struggling to put on your pants or socks while you’re standing)

-- A burning feeling in your legs or feet.
-This may get worse at night
+- A burning feeling in your legs or feet that may get worse at night

 - Trouble focusing

 How Is It Diagnosed?

 Your doctor will ask about your family history.
 They’ll want to know your symptoms, plus what types of food you often eat and any medicines you take every day.

 During a physical exam, your doctor will listen to your heart, check to see if your liver’s enlarged, and look for any signs of nerve damage.
 They may do tests that check your balance, how well you can walk, and your mental status.

 Your doctor will also order blood work.
 This can reveal if you have a low amount of hemoglobin.
 That’s the substance in red blood cells that helps carry oxygen throughout your body.
 It can check to see the size and shape of your red blood cells.
 It can also tell the amount of B-12 in your blood that’s “active,” and ready for your body to use.